gxdril/Udacity-Deep-Reinforcement-Learning/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

-The agent trained with the code of this repository solves the environment in episodes, and achieves a maximum average score of after episodes.
+The agent trained with the code of this repository solved the environment in 233 episodes.

 ### Getting Started